 Hello, everybody!
-I was a bit busy with a wedding yesterday (photographer#2) so I did not have the time to prepare for a full lens teardown post so I decide to write something else instead this time.
-It also dawned to me that in order to keep this blog alive, I should not post a lens teardown every week because I will quickly run out of lenses to write about!
-A balance has to be struck so I will write filler posts like these in between the teardown posts so I hope that you don’t mind.
+I was a bit busy with a wedding yesterday as photographer#2 so I did not have the time to prepare for a complete article.
+I decided to write something else instead.
+It dawned to me that in order to keep this blog alive, I should not post a repair article every week because I will quickly run out of items to write about!
+A balance has to be struck so I will write filler posts like this in between the repair articles.
+I hope that you don’t mind.

 Introduction:

 Fungus in a lens is something that all photographers try to avoid as much as possible.
-This is something that is impossible to avoid because the tiny fungal spores responsible for this is everywhere, from the air we breath to every surface that we touch.
-The only measure to prevent this from ever happening is not to provide the spores any chance to germinate at all by depriving them of nutrients and other variable essential for them to thrive.
+It’s something that is impossible to avoid because fungus spores are everywhere, from the air we breath to every surface that we touch.
+The only way to keep this from happening is to not provide them any chance to germinate by depriving them of nutrients and other essentials for them to thrive.

 More